 This section contains excerpts from: "Gnosticism (1st-7th Century): The Birth of Christianity" by Vexen Crabtree (2013).

 Gnosticism is an ancient religion stemming from the first century (approximately), and is an alternative messiah-religion that shares many features with Christianity.
+There were a huge number of Gnostic groups2,3, sharing a common set of core beliefs.
 An inferior angelic being created the Earth, and this being is a hindrance to spiritual development.
-Many Gnostic schools taught that the Hebrew Scriptures were the religious creation of this inferior god.
+Many Gnostic schools taught that the Hebrew Scriptures were the religious creation of this inferior god3.
 To trick this god out of power, a saviour was sent by the true god, and the sacrifice of this innocent man undermined the power of the old god, allowing the possibility for people to become saved and align themselves with the true god.
 Gnosticism was heavily attacked by the first Christian anti-heresy writers.
-Some authors such as Freke & Gandy (1999) argue that Christianity as we know it is a shallow version of Gnosticism which has mistaken symbolic stories for real ones2, whereas many academics find that the historical and archaeological evidence is unclear: Christianity and gnosticism are related, but, and although we don't yet know which one came first, it seems that early Christianity was much more Gnostic than it is now, and perhaps the gnostic/literalist divide simply didn't exist for the first two centuries of Christian history.
+Some authors such as Freke & Gandy (1999) argue that Christianity as we know it is a shallow version of Gnosticism which has mistaken symbolic stories for real ones4, whereas many academics find that the historical and archaeological evidence is unclear: Christianity and Gnosticism are related, but, and although we don't yet know which one came first, it seems that early Christianity was much more Gnostic than it is now, and perhaps the Gnostic/literalist divide simply didn't exist for the first two centuries of Christian history.
 By the 7th century, literalist Christians had overwhelmed Gnosticism and related forms of Christianity, leaving us with modern Trinitarian Christianity.

 Such beliefs may sound like your ordinary mixing of ignorance and myth-making, however, Gnosticism was capable of taking some turns for the strange.
 Stranger, even, than other religions of the time, I mean.
 Because it turns out that if the God of this world is actually evil, then, those who oppose that god are in fact the good guys.
 It seems that in the ancient world Satan itself had some supporters!
 Or, it would have, if only it was a more concrete and popular concept like it is nowadays.
 Although Gnostics haven't been caught admiring Satan (nor the various names by which Satan might be known by), they have sometimes been found identifying themselves with Cain, Korah and Judas - you know - Satan's henchmen!